 • Initial Authorization Training

 Once approved to proceed with an application, applicants are required to attend the Initial Authorization Training prior to being given access to Edvera to complete the application.
-Once again, please review the GNPEC Initial Application Process flowchart for an outline of agency expectations and timelines.
+Once again, please review the Download this pdf file.
+GNPEC Initial Application Process flowchart for an outline of agency expectations and timelines.

 • Complete application process in EDvera